pyeventsourcing/eventsourcing-django/README.md

 ```

-We can see the application is using the SQLAlchemy infrastructure,
+We can see the application is using the Django infrastructure,
 and that compression and encryption are enabled, by checking the
 attributes of the application object.